p1m-ortho/qs-global-ortho-search-queries/README.md

 ### _Published Version_

 1. Procure editable versions of the records you want first.
 You can either take precompiled records from the [posts-edit](https://github.com/p1m-ortho/qs-global-ortho-search-queries/tree/global-sr-query/zheln/posts-edit) directory in this repository or [compile them yourself](#editable-version).
-2. Open the `general-makeposti.sh` file with any text editor.
+2. Open the `general-makeposti.sh` file with any plain-text editor.
 Then look at the first 10 lines and procure the following:

     * `edit=false`
     * Set `date` to the date of your editable records in the `yyyy-mm-dd` format